University Transfer Program

 Admission Requirements

-To enter our University Transfer Program, you must have:
+To enter our University Transfer Program or Associates of Arts Program, you must have:

 • A high school diploma or school completion certificate (minimum 60% average)

-• A vocational/technical/polytechnic diploma with a 60% or higher average, or
+• A vocational/technical/polytechnic diploma with a 60% or higher average

 If your native language is not English, you may demonstrate fluency in English at the university level by submitting documents showing the minimum results on one of the following tests: